Esemudje/portfolio_manager_team02/README.md

 This portfolio management application allows users to:

-- Track and manage investment portfolios with $1,000 starting seed money
+- Track and manage an investment portfolio with $1,000 starting seed money
 - Execute buy/sell orders for stocks and securities
 - View real-time portfolio performance and analytics
 - Analyze portfolio trends with Python-powered data science